 I love watching the Tour de France each summer and I enjoy watching the coverage and seeing the cyclist's wattage as they race away from the peloton or climb the Alps.
 By understanding how much power a person can produce, it should give you a good frame of reference on the scale of electric power production!

 As I watch the Tour they occasionally display a rider's instantaneous power output on the screen.
 They are able to do this because the cyclist has a power meter on their bike and this transmits data to the broadcasting network.
 So just like the TED can monitor my home's power consumption, the bicycle power meter measures a cyclist's power production.
 This power usually ranges anywhere between 250 Watts if they are just cruising along with the pack, or 400-500 Watts if they are pushing hard up a steep climb.
-To see another example of a cyclist's power output on a screen over a race course, check out these videos from RidinginHD.
+To see another example of a cyclist's power watch this Olympic cyclist power a toaster.

-If you were one of the lucky few to read my What's a Watt post (click through the slideshow at the end that I spent waaaaay too much time making) you know that a Watt is an instantaneous measure of power and is a product of force and speed.
+A Watt is an instantaneous measure of power and is a product of force and speed.
 In electrical terms, the force is Voltage and speed is current (Amps); therefore, electrical power is Voltage * Current.
 For a cyclist, the force is how hard he pushes on the pedals and the speed is how fast he turns the crank (rpm).
-The combination of these two things results in the cyclist's power output, which is usually expressed in watts.
+The combination of these two things results in the cyclist's power output, which is usually expressed in Watts.
+Remember, you need force and speed to get power.
+If you go to spin class you may see those cyclists spinning the crank very fast, but their power may not be that high if they dont have a lot of resistance - which requires more force by the cyclist - on the wheel.
 For more on this topic, see the great FAQ section that has been put together on this page dedicated to bicycle power generation.

 The cycling blogger Alex Simmons has a great article on the current Masters Men (35-39) Hour Record holder Jayson Austin and his power output over his attempt at the Master's record in 2009.
 Jayson's average power output was 302 Watts over the hour he rode.
 The year before Jayson tried to go for the record but was only able to produce an average of 241 Watts (he wasnt feeling too well, so you can see his power output decline the longer he rode).
 The graph of the two attempts can be seen at the right.